FirelyTeam/firely-docs/vonk/plugins/featured/binarywrapper.rst

 Description
 -----------

-Enables you to send binary content to Vonk and have it stored as a Binary resource, as well as the reverse: get a Binary resource and have it returned in its original binary format.
-The contents are Base64 encoded and stored inside the resource in the Vonk database.
+Enables you to send binary content to Firely Server and have it stored as a Binary resource, as well as the reverse: get a Binary resource and have it returned in its original binary format.
+The contents are Base64 encoded and stored inside the resource in the Firely Server database.
 Therefore this plugin is only suitable for small binary files.

 Sending binary content example request::